swch/strivve-docs-nextjs/src/pages/api-sdk/1-accessing-the-cardsavr-platform.md

 ## 3 - Configuring application access

 Like administrators, each application that connects to the CardSavr environment must have its own user account.
-These applications utilize specific roles within CarSavr referred to as agent roles.
+These applications utilize specific roles within CardSavr referred to as agent roles.

 To create an application account, select "User Admin" from the top menu, then "Add User", and finally select the